 1.4.0, there is one remaining set of caveats to using the daemon:

 ./pants replworks, it is missing some advanced TTY integrations which prevent line editing and some control sequences from being propagated.
-See the Daemon Beta milestone for a summary.
+Ammonite in particular has a known issue -- see #5223.

 There are three environment variables that profile various parts of a pants run.